Frances is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 Clinical Negligence: has experience, from preliminary advices, through to pleadings, interim applications and hearings in a wide array of cases.
 Her practice includes cases concerning secondary victims, stillbirths and cosmetic surgery, as well as Fatal Accidents Act and contribution claims.

-Product Liability: she is currently assisting Eloise Power in the JJML Pelvic Organ Prolapse Products Litigation as well as vaginal mesh cases involving other manufacturers.
+Product Liability: she assisted Eloise Power in the JJML Pelvic Organ Prolapse Products Litigation as well as vaginal mesh cases involving other manufacturers.
 Frances has advised on solicitors’ negligence arising from product liability and clinical negligence claims.

 Police Civil Actions: misfeasance claims, including Human Rights Act arguments, and judicial review.